kuma35/thinking-forth-jp/sphinx/chapter2.rst

 the string AXLES into a part number, also on the stack, then calls REQUEST.
 Such a command should be defined only at the outer-most level.)

-of Moore Products Co. has a few words on Forth pseudocode:
+Johnson of Moore Products Co. has a few words on Forth pseudocode:

 IBM uses a rigorously documented PDL (program design language).
 We use a PDL here as well, although we call it FDL, for Forth design language.